edson-acordi/4bit-microcomputer/README.md

 - Dual layer Single board with 295.9mm x 196.9mm

 # MikroLeo Architecture #
+Note that some buffers are used to allow viewing the contents of registers at any time, since this project is mainly intended for educational purposes.

 <img src="https://user-images.githubusercontent.com/60040866/170423097-8096352b-737d-4b8a-93d4-19edffec8095.png" width="85%" height="85%">

 # Instruction Set #